aseaboyer-intrax/stdclassjs/README.md

         instanceMethod: function( and, here, too )
         {
             // Call the parent method
+            MyChild.parent.instanceMethod.call( this, and, here );

+            // Once again, the above is equivalent to the following except that
+            // you don't need to use the parent class name.
+            //
-            MyParent.prototype.instanceMethod.call( this, and, here );
+            // MyParent.prototype.instanceMethod.call( this, and, here );

             // Do child method stuff
             this.too = too;